akshayjshah/hardhat/README.md

 ## Current Status

-This is currently a skunkworks project &mdash; caveat emptor.
-If it ever stabilizes, I'll start cutting semver-compliant releases.
+This was currently a skunkworks project &mdash; caveat emptor.
+After experimenting with this approach, I've concluded that using Bazel is a better option.

 Right now, it supports two useful commands: `status` and `test`.
 See the output of `hardhat --help`, `hardhat status --help`, and `hardhat test --help`